University of Minnesota School of Public Health: History

-In the 1950s, SPH founded the nation’s first doctoral program in epidemiology (1958) and began a series of major cardiovascular disease (CVD) studie.
+In the 1950s, SPH founded the nation's first doctoral program in epidemiology (1958) and began a series of major cardiovascular disease (CVD) studies.
 These included the U.S. Railroad Study, the first nationwide study of occupational activity and heart attacks, and the Seven Countries Study, the first population comparison of diet, risk factors, and rates of heart attack and stroke.
 (See more below.)
 Ancel Keys designed and ran the Seven Countries Study.
 Because of the significance of its findings, Time magazine put Keys on its cover in 1961.
-The school’s strength in CVD research continued to grow over the following decades.

-As the school added faculty, it took on new areas of challenge, including tobacco use, maternal and child health, infectious diseases, and healthcare administration.
+As the school added faculty, it took on new research areas, including tobacco use, maternal and child health, infectious diseases, and healthcare administration.
 Beginning in 1973, clinical trial design was strengthened through the Coordinating Centers for Biometric Research (CCBR).
 In 2022, CCBR garnered more NIH research funding than any other entity at the University of Minnesota.

 In 1997, the school established Project EAT, a research study with the goal of learning more about the broad spectrum of eating and weight-related problems in young people to guide interventions.
 Project EAT has since become the largest, most comprehensive longitudinal body of research to examine a broad array of weight-related outcomes from adolescence through adulthood.
 The school founded the Center for Aging, now the Center for Healthy Aging and Innovation (CHAI), in 1994 and the Division of Health Policy and Management (HPM) in 2005.
-Between 2015 and 2023, a dedication to equity saw the formation of such entities as the Health Equity Work Groupand the first American Indian Public Health and Wellness Certificate in the country.
+Between 2015 and 2023, a dedication to equity saw the formation of such entities as the Health Equity Work Group.